cccontro/contro/docs/elements/arg.md

     </li>
   </ul>
   </div>
-  <p class="description">The attitude a dialogical agent holds toward the argument of another agent.
+  <p class="description">The attitude a dialogical agent holds toward the statement of another agent.
 Depending on their acceptance attitude, an agent may accept the premises and/or conclusion, respond with a counterargument, or ask for further grounds for a premise.</p>
   </summary>
   <div class="extra">
     <ul>
       <h4>Subproperty of</h4>
       <li>
-        <a class="object_property" href="http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#isSettingFor" title="http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#isSettingFor">is setting for</a><span class="sup" data-text="op" title="Object Property"></span>
+        <a class="object_property" href="http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#isSettingFor" title="http://www.ontologydesignpatterns.org/ont/dul/DUL.owl#isSettingFor">is Setting For</a><span class="sup" data-text="op" title="Object Property"></span>
       </li>
     </ul>
     <ul>